wattsthepoint/wattsthepoint.github.io/_posts/2026-02-04-underground.markdown

   </tr>
   <tr>
     <td>Motor type</td>
-    <td>AC induction or PMSM</td>
+    <td>AC induction or permanent magnet synchronous machines</td>
   </tr>
 </table>

 ### Traction drive architecture

-Each train includes input protection and filtering, a DC link, VVVF inverters, traction motors, and auxiliary converters.
+Each train includes input protection and filtering, a DC link, variable frequency variable voltage inverters, traction motors, and auxiliary converters.
 The inverter converts the DC supply into variable-frequency AC, enabling precise control of speed and torque.

 ## Regenerative braking

 During braking, traction motors operate as generators, converting kinetic energy into electrical energy.
 This energy is returned to the DC supply and can be absorbed by nearby accelerating trains or station loads.
-In some locations, wayside energy storage systems are used to capture excess energy.

-When no receptive load is available, surplus energy is dissipated in onboard resistors.
-Regenerative braking typically reduces overall energy consumption by 15–25% while also lowering tunnel heat levels.
+TfL estimates that regenerative braking recovers [26% of traction demand](https://tfl.gov.uk/corporate/transparency/freedom-of-information/foi-request-detail?referenceId=FOI-3010-2223) (130 GWh per year) while also lowering tunnel heat levels.

 ## Resilience

 Given the scale of operations, reliability is a fundamental design requirement.
 The network employs multiple grid supply points, ring-fed distribution systems, parallel substations, automatic load transfer schemes, and standby transformers.
-These measures enable most faults to be managed without major service disruption. ation programmes focus on improving energy efficiency, resilience, and sustainability.
+These measures enable most faults to be managed without major service disruption.
+Innovation programmes focus on improving energy efficiency, resilience, and sustainability.
 Key initiatives include upgraded substations, expanded energy storage, wider adoption of permanent magnet motors, smart grid integration, and increased use of low-carbon electricity.
-The new Piccadilly Line fleet and associated power upgrades form a central part of this strategy.

 ## Conclusion